 Here’s to the Healers

 I applaud you who work with the sick and dying, you who are strong for the weak, you who stay up late and get up early so patients can have 24-hour medical attention.

-The 6th floor medical staff in the Cardiac Care ICU at our hospital (Anna, Taylor, Will, Des, Brandie, Leslie, Mallory, +) are more than phenomenal workers, they are phenomenal souls.
+The 6th floor medical staff in the Cardiac Care ICU at our hospital that took care of Stan (Anna, Taylor, Will, Des, Brandie, Leslie, Mallory, +) are more than phenomenal workers, they are phenomenal souls.

 They know what to do with their school learning: they adjust levels and change out lines and read x-rays.

-But they also know what to do with their emotional instincts: they offer genuine hope and they give generous hugs and they cry real tears.
+But they also know what to do with their emotional instincts: they offer genuine hope and they give generous care and they cry real tears.

 They have more than skill.
 They have heart.